mahdigorzedin3/mahdigorzedin3/README.md

 - 👋 Hi, I’m @mahdigorzedin3
-- 👀 I’m interested in hack and security of systems
+- 👀 I’m interested in hacking and security of websites
-- 🌱 I’m currently learning : javascript , python  , Go
+- 🌱 my main progrmming language is javascript
-- 💞️ I’m looking to collaborate on taking javascript project and hacking stuff (i'll do it for free.)
+- 💞️ I’m looking to collaborate on taking javascript project and hacking stuff
 - 📫 How to reach me : email to => mahdigorzedin@gmail.com

 <!---